 That being said, taking comfort with anger and resentment to the point where it keeps postponing your letting go is simply not healthy and I do not recommend it.

 Here are some steps to forgiveness you can use as guideposts.
 Just remember, the process is slightly different for each individual.
 This serves as a starting point, not mandatory instructions.

 Acknowledge and Honor the Hurt

 Being hurt comes with a full range of emotions.
-It’s important to identify what are you feeling due to the offense.
-You may be experiencing hurt, shock, anger, resentment, regret, jealously, fear, sadness, or anxieity just to name some aspects of the experience.
+It’s important to identify what you are feeling due to the offense.
+You may be experiencing hurt, shock, anger, resentment, regret, jealousy, fear, sadness, or anxiety just to name some aspects of the experience.

 Create The Foundation for Forgiveness